llippens/louislippens/content/research.md

 <br></br>
 <font size="2">
-_This page was last updated on 30 September 2025._
+_This page was last updated on 20 November 2025._
 </font>